opdavies/oliverdavies.uk/source/_posts/2013-04-27-display-git-branch-or-tag-names-your-bash-prompt.md

 use: [posts]
 ---
 {% block excerpt %}
 Whilst watching [Drupalize.me](http://drupalize.me "Drupalize.me")'s recent [Introduction to Git series](http://drupalize.me/series/introduction-git-series "Introduction to Git on Drupalize.me"), I thought it was useful the way that the current Git branch or tag name was displayed in the bash prompt.
-Here's how to do it.
 {% endblock %}

 {% block content %}
-Whilst watching [Drupalize.me](http://drupalize.me "Drupalize.me")'s recent [Introduction to Git series](http://drupalize.me/series/introduction-git-series "Introduction to Git on Drupalize.me"), I thought it was useful the way that the current Git branch or tag name was displayed in the bash prompt.
+Here's how to do it.

 For example (with some slight modifications):